 Coping With Grief At Christmas

-Christmas is a time for sharing with family, friends and loved ones – right?
-Unfortunately, seasonal events such as Christmas can be a painful reminder of the absence of a loved one.
-How can you deal with this grief?
+Christmas is a time that most people spend with family, friends and loved ones.
+But seasonal events like this can be a painful reminder of a missing loved one.
+Here’s some advice on how to deal with your grief.

 Should you celebrate Christmas?

-We hope that you find some of the above advice and links helpful at this difficult time.
-Remember to be as kind to yourself as you can.
-Being true to what you feel is best for you during your first Christmas without your loved one.
+Remember to be kind to yourself.
+Be true to what you feel is best for you during your first Christmas without your loved one.